Close

 The key knowledge and skills covered across your core subjects in a master’s level business analytics degree will include:

-• Hands-on experience in the documentation, collection, cleaning, pre-processing, mining and validation of data
+• Collection, documentation, cleaning, processing, mining and validation of data

 • Data security and ethics